Visiting Writers Series

 The Visiting Writers Reading Series brings established and emerging writers to share their work with the community.
 The Visiting Writers Reading Series is sponsored by the Department of English, the Office of the Provost and Dean of the Faculty, the Lawrence Parke Murphy and Robert Goldstein Trust, and by generous donations from the extended Whitman community.

-Information about the 2024–2025 series’ events can be found below.
+Information about the events in the 2025–2026 series can be found below.
 For more information about upcoming events in the series, please see the campus calendar.

 View an archive of past Visiting Writers Events.